theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/licensing.md

 ERPConnect.LIC.SetLic("XXXXXXXXXX");
 {% endhighlight %}

-If you have more than one developer licence, the licence numbers end with -01,-02, etc.
-Which ending you use with *SetLic* does not matter.
-The ending can be omitted.

 ### Maintenance
 General information on maintenance pricing is available on the [official website](https://theobald-software.com/en/erpconnect/pricing-order) of Theobald Software and at [My Theobald Software - Portal for Customers and Partners](https://my.theobald-software.com/).